sunfinite/clsearch/README.rst

 ::

     #pip install python-xmp-toolkit

-    (which in turn needs exempi
+    This in turn needs exempi.
 On Ubuntu:

     #apt-get install libexempi3
-    )

 Usage:
 ------
 ::